darold/pgtt/README.md

 table using the definition of the "template" table created during the call to `CREATE GLOBAL TEMPORARY TABLE` statement.

-Once the temporary table is created at the first acces, the original SELECT, UPDATE or DELETE statement is automatically rerouted to the new regular temporary table.
+Once the temporary table is created at the first access, the original SELECT, UPDATE or DELETE statement is automatically rerouted to the new regular temporary table.
 All other access will use the new temporary table, the `pg_temp*` schema where the table is created is